Undistraction/gatsby-plugin-node-fields/README.md

       {
         name: 'tags',
         getter: node => node.frontmatter.keywords,
+        defaultValue: '',
         transformer: value => isEmptyString(value) ? [] : cslToArray(value),
       },
     ]
   }
 ]
 ```

+Here we again use `getter` to pull the value we want from the node's `frontmatter`.
+We set it's `defaultValue` to `''`, then we use the `transformer` to either transform the value to an empty array, or to an array of strings using a helper function `cslToArray`.
+Note that it might seem strange to set a default value, then immediately check it and convert it to an array, but I've found that treating each stage discretely makes for much cleaner code.
+This way the transformer knows it will receive a string, making it more focused.

 ### Validating a value